Deepakt552/Deepakt552/README.md

 ⚡ Full Stack Web Developer | React.js Developer | Laravel Expert | MERN Stack Developer | WordPress Developer | Inertia.js Specialist

+# Local Development and Contact Form Setup

+## Local Development Testing

+When developing locally, the contact form is set up to work in a simulation mode:

+1. The form will not actually send emails when testing on localhost or 127.0.0.1
+2. Instead, it will simulate a successful submission and show a "Development mode" message
+3. The form data will be logged to the console for verification

+## Production Deployment Instructions

+To make the contact form work properly on a production server:

+1. Upload all files to a web server that supports PHP
+2. Ensure the `process_form.php` file is in the root directory alongside your HTML files
+3. The PHP mail() function must be enabled on your hosting server

+## Troubleshooting the Contact Form

+If you're experiencing issues with the contact form:

+### For 405 Method Not Allowed Error:
+- This typically occurs when testing locally without a proper PHP server
+- Solution: Use a proper PHP server like XAMPP, WAMP, or MAMP for local testing
+- Alternatively, deploy to a real web hosting service

+### For Email Sending Issues:
+- Check if PHP's mail() function is enabled on your server
+- Some hosting providers may require specific email configurations
+- You can modify `process_form.php` to use SMTP if needed (instructions in file)

+### If Using Shared Hosting:
+- Contact your hosting provider to ensure PHP mail is properly configured
+- Some hosts restrict email sending to prevent spam

+## Testing in Production Environment

+Once deployed to a production server:
+1. Fill out the contact form completely
+2. Submit the form
+3. Check your email (deepakt552@gmail.com) for the submitted message
+4. If you don't receive the email, check server logs for PHP errors

 # Portfolio Contact Form Setup

 This document explains how to set up the contact form to send emails using PHPMailer with Gmail SMTP.